exonum/exonum-doc/src/advanced/service-testing.md

 ```

 Testkit also allows to check different orderings of transactions, including transactions
 for multiple services.
-This could allow to more efficiently test margin cases,
+This could allow to more efficiently test margin cases
-which would be difficult to reproduce otherwise.
+that are quite difficult (but not impossible) to produce in the real network.

 ```rust
 let mut testkit = TestKitBuilder::validator()